mcsammon/mcsammon.github.io/research.md

 **Abstract:** This paper proposes a way to measure the effect of rising passive ownership on stock price informativeness that does not rely on any particular model.
-I examine patterns in trad- ing volume, returns and volatility around days we know information is released: earnings announcements.
+I examine patterns in trading volume, returns and volatility around days we know information is released: earnings announcements.
 Between 1990 and 2018, pre-earnings abnormal trading volume and the pre-earnings drift declined, while the share of annual volatility on earnings days increased.
 At the firm-level, there is a negative relationship between passive ownership and pre-earnings